heyJordanParker/wp-plugin-updater/README.md

 - Check for updates from WordPress.org
 - Check for updates from WooCommerce Software Licensing API
 - Download and commit plugin versions to git branches
-- Merge free and premium versions
+- Merge multiple plugin branches
 - Designed for GitHub Actions and other CI/CD environments

 ## Installation